 Early bird Black Friday moves holiday deals into late October and early November.
 You’re selling Black Friday merchandise weeks ahead of the traditional shopping weekend, capturing customers before they even start comparing competitors.

-Customers get the inventory they want without stress.
+Customers shop early because they get the inventory they want without stress.
 Full stock means their first choices remain available.
 Multiple shopping trips replace one expensive day.
 Orders ship immediately rather than joining December’s delivery backlog.

-You benefit from spreading sales across weeks instead of days.
+You benefit from spreading sales over weeks rather than days.
 Revenue arrives earlier, improving cash flow before year-end and maximizing ROI.
 Operations handle normal order volumes rather than crisis-level spikes.
 Teams work regular hours, maintaining service quality.

 Why early bird Black Friday matters for ecommerce brands